CSESoc-CompClub/constitution/CONSTITUTION.rst

 #.
 Only full members of the Club are entitled to vote for the Executive.
 #.
 Voting is to be confidential and anonymous with the exception of,
 ..
-   TODO ABOVE
+TODO WHAT IS THIS
 #.
 Votes will be counted using the “single transferable vote” electoral system, a variant of the instant-runoff preferential voting system.

    #.
 Each candidate must reach the quota of votes as determined by the Droop quota for that position.
    #.
 When electing Co-presidents, all first and second preferences shall be counted as first preferences.
    ..
 TODO WHAT IS THIS

 Delegation of Executive to the Portfolio